 In 1989, the Boise and Moscow portions of the organization separated.
-The company, eventually renamed Ballet Idaho, remained in Boise, and Festival Dance & Performing Arts was established in Moscow in order to continue serving the Inland Northwest area with dance performances, education, and outreach.
-In addition to this, and as part of their continuing residency with the University of Idaho, Festival Dance also provides an instructor to teach three credits of university level dance courses and offers access to cultural programs and community wide instruction in dance.
+The company eventually renamed Ballet Idaho, remained in Boise, and Festival Dance & Performing Arts were established in Moscow in order to continue serving the Inland Northwest area with dance performances, education, and outreach.
+In addition to this, and as part of their continuing residency with the University of Idaho, Festival Dance also provides an instructor to teach three credits of university-level dance courses and offers access to cultural programs and community-wide instruction in dance.

 In 1990, Festival Dance established the Great Performances Series, bringing three to four outstanding touring dance and music companies to this region each year, including talented artists and companies from throughout the U.S. and from countries on six continents.